Alwagner6/Alwagner6/README.md

 - 🧠 Knowledgist.
 Look at sentences 2,3, and 4.
 - 👨🏾‍🎨 Artisan.
 I like to work and create with my hands.
 Carpentry, Auto Motive, the TRADES!
 - 🦄 AnimalsFTW.
 Dog owner.
 Plan to own a falcon or hawk.
 Definitely want a horse and get well at riding.
 - 📖 Poetry/Writing/Art.
 Speaks for itself!
+- 💪🏾 Gym rat, althetically inclined, hockey, football, martial arts enthusiast, push to the limits!
+- 🪴 Definitely a plant dad.
+Working on a library full of books and plants.
 <!---
 Alwagner6/Alwagner6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.